bbuchfink/diamond/README.rst

 ============== ===== ======== ===========
 Option         Short Default  Description
 ============== ===== ======== ===========
+--block-size   -b    2.0      Block size in billions of sequence letters to be processed at a time.
 --tmpdir       -t             Directory to be used for temporary storage.
 --index-chunks -c    4        The number of chunks for processing the seed index.
 ============== ===== ======== ===========
+The ``--block-size/-b`` parameter is the main option for controlling the program's memory usage.
+Bigger numbers will increase the use of memory *and* temporary disk space, but also improve performance.
+The program can be expected to roughly use six times this number of memory (in GB).
+So for the default value of ``-b2.0``, the memory usage will be about 12 GB.

-By default, the temporary directory is set to the output directory.
+The temporary directory is set to the output directory by default.
 The amount of disk space that will be used depends on the program's settings and your data.
 As a general rule you should ensure that 100 GB of disk space are available here.
 If you run the program in a cluster environment, and disk space is only available over a slow network based file system, you may want to set the ``--tmpdir`` option to ``/dev/shm``.
-This will keep temporary information in memory and increase the program's memory usage substantially.
+This will keep temporary information in memory and thus increase the program's memory usage substantially.

-The ``--block-size/-b`` option is set for the makedb command and the main option for controlling the program's memory usage.
-Bigger numbers will increase the use of memory *and* temporary disk space, but also improve performance.
-The program can be expected to roughly use six times this number of memory (in GB).
-So for the default value of ``-b=2``, the memory usage will be about 12 GB.

 The ``--index-chunks/-c`` option can be additionally used to tune the performance.
 It is recommended to set this to 1 on a high memory server, which will increase performance and memory usage, but not the usage of temporary disk space.